William Dargue A History of BIRMINGHAM Places & Placenames from A to Y

 Rail Around Birmingham This site is intended for those who have a keen interest in local history and the region's railway history.
 Although the site is 'Rail Around Birmingham' the author has chosen his boundary to suit areas that interest him.
 His aim is to visit the site of every disused station and operational station in the area as a snapshot of the current state of the railways in the West Midlands.
 Website by Andy Doherty.

-St Paul's Church - JS Prints Ink - The earlier version of this site was dedicated to Victorian lantern slides.
+St Paul's Church, Jewellery Quarter - The earlier version of this site was dedicated to Victorian lantern slides.
 The theme has now changed to my research on the history of Birmingham, mainly St Paul’s Church in the 1770s.
 A gallery of images has been retained.
 John Sawkill.
-See the church's own website.

 Television - ATV A tribute website to ATV, a fondly-remembered and popular broadcaster, operating from 1955 until 1981, at which time, as a condition of keeping their franchise, they had to more reflect the Midlands in their programmes and name, and became Central on 1st January 1982.